ttronas/bsm2-python/README.md

 ## Roadmap
 In the future, this repo will be extended by the following features:
+- [ ] Graphical User Interface for easy plant setup and parameter setting
 - [ ] Faster computation through Rust-based backend
 - [ ] Support of more experimental tools, e.g. photovoltaics, methanation or electrolysis

 ## Authors and acknowledgment
-Thanks to Maike Böhm for first implementing the ASM in Python in her Masters Thesis.
+Thanks to Maike Böhm for first implementing the Activated Sludge Models in Python in her Masters Thesis.
-Thanks as well to Lukas Meier for implementing the Gas management side of the BSM2 plant.
+Thanks as well to Lukas Meier for implementing the Gas management side of the BSM2 plant and Nick Salomon for prettifying the documentation.

-The development of this package was done in the context of the [KLÄFFIZIENT] project.
-The project is funded by the German Federal Ministry for Economic Affairs and Climate Action ([BMWK]) and is part of the 7th Energy Research Program of the Federal Government.
+The development of this package was done in the context of the [KLÄFFIZIENT] and [KLÄFFIZIENTER] projects.
+Both are funded by the German Federal Ministry for Economic Affairs and Climate Action ([BMWK]) and are part of the 7th and 8th Energy Research Program of the Federal Government.

 ## License
 This project is licensed under [BSD 3 Clause](LICENSE.txt).